 Connection with the Wolaitta Kale Heywat Church (WKHC)

-All his life Mahay has been an active member of the WKHC whom he considers his spiritual parents.
+All his life Mahay was an active member of the WKHC whom he considered his spiritual parents.
 Before going anywhere he always asked for the blessing of the WKHC Board of Elders.
 The WKHC considered him one of their workers and occasionally sent him small sums of money .
-As the years passed the WKHC repeatedly asked him to retire but, as "retirement" was not a word he found in that Book, so he would beg them to bless him and release him to some unevangelized area: "I am not ready to just sit around and allow my body to become fertilizer.
+As the years passed the WKHC repeatedly asked him to retire but, as "retirement" was not a word he found in that Book, he would beg them to bless him and release him to some unevangelized area: "I am not ready to just sit around and allow my body to become fertilizer.
 I will continue to work and preach the Gospel."
 They did so over and over.
-"He continues to hear what seems to be an audible voice, 'Go, Go'" writes Paul Balisky.
-His life and ministry flows from his theology.
+"He continues to hear what seems to be an audible voice, 'Go, Go'" wrote Paul Balisky of his sense of calling.
+His life and ministry flowed from his theology.